craftingcity/The-Known-World/Prenotes June 7 23.md

 ### Intro

-When last we left our heroes, they had just encountered and attempted to hide from a wandering troupe of the dark-spindly-spiney demons on their path to a shining purple light.
+When last we left our heroes, they had just encountered and attempted to hide from a small wandering troupe of the dark-spindly-spiney demons on their path to a shining purple light.
 We return to them now as they continue this combat.

 ### What does the World Know?